ngkore/docs/5g-core/security/can-supi-concealment-ensure-pfs.md

 **Published:** June 11, 2025

-> *Part 1 of 2: SUPI Concealment ensures PFS Series*
+> _Part 1 of 2: SUPI Concealment ensures PFS Series_

 ## Introduction

-In recent months, significant attention has focused on how 5G SUPI Concealment could potentially deliver forward secrecy.
-However, after studying published research and critically analyzing the details, an open question remains: can SUPI Concealment genuinely ensure forward secrecy—or even offer it at all?
+Significant attention has focused on how 5G SUPI Concealment could potentially deliver forward secrecy.
+However, after studying published research and critically analyzing the details, an open question remains: can SUPI Concealment genuinely ensure forward secrecy—or even offer it at all? <br><br>

 This article comprehensively covers essential definitions, 5G cryptographic procedures, and a step-by-step evaluation of the SUPI concealment implementation, enabling any reader to critically assess the strength of forward secrecy in 5G networks.